- Published on

 Write the question first

 Use a question that can be answered by work: What should this proposal recommend?
 Which metric changed?
 What is the smallest usable draft?
+What decision does the team need by Friday?
 The answer becomes the output.
+If the answer would still be vague after an hour, the question is probably too broad.

 Keep materials close